muhamuttaqien/ALOHADataConverter/README.md

 ## Features

-- Converts raw HDF5 datasets to the Lerobot format.
+- Converts raw HDF5 datasets to the Lerobot and RMB formats.
 - Supports multiple datasets within a directory.
 - Supports controlling the number of episodes per chunk and episodes per file.
 - Allows customization of frame time intervals, task names, and more.